jbh/jbh.github.io/_posts/2017-04-21-Installing-and-Using-Apigility-on-IBM-i.md

 Instead of relying Entity and Collection definitions, which would be the proper way, I have used a barebones approach to creating RESTful services when on the IBM i.
 This is largely due to the data I deal with daily, which is non-normalized and has column names that sometimes use special characters.
-Let's take a look a look at the Resource and ResourceFactory for this service in case others need to take this same approach.
+Let's take a look at the Resource and ResourceFactory for this service in case others need to take this same approach.

 {% highlight php %}